Experience from the front lines

 - Don't Panic.
 Respond quickly.
 Faster the better.
 Be confident.
 Get help.

-- Contact the authorities - especially if you or the person in the picture or video were underage and especially if the perpetrator of this crime is known to you and you never gave permission for the pictures to be shared.
+- the perpetrator of this crime is known to you and you never gave permission for the pictures to be shared.

 - Find as many copies and versions as you can.
 You are the best person to identify this content.
 Often it will be cropped or altered in some way so often you can identify it the quickest.
 Make a list.
 Like a weed if you can get at the source you can stop it from spreading.
 Often only one website was the source of the uploaded picture or video.
 It is important to get it removed from there and move on to the other sites, if there are any.